-The HTTP GET option will submit your mapped data as URL encoded key-value pairs such as http://www.google.com?q=Johnson, assuming your Remote Script URL was http://www.google.com and you had mapped the Last Name field to a field name of q.
+The HTTP GET option will submit your mapped data as URL-encoded key-value pairs such as https://www.example.com?q=Johnson, assuming your Remote Script URL was https://www.example.com and you had mapped the Last Name field to a field name of "q".

 The connector's activity log is particularly useful to troubleshoot configuration problems with your connector.

-To access it, go to the Connectors page for the desired form and click on log link for the HTTP Connector.
+To access it, go to the Connectors page for the desired form and click on the log link for the HTTPS Connector.

 Create an Attachment from a Response

-If you're connecting to a remote service that is designed to return a downloadable file, such as a PDF, the HTTP Connector will automatically save this file and attach it to your response.
+If you're connecting to a remote service that is designed to return a downloadable file, such as a PDF, the HTTPS Connector will automatically save this file and attach it to your response.

 You may access the file using the aliases listed below in your FormAssembly configuration, wherever formulas/aliases are supported.

-To use these aliases in the Thank You page or to pass them to Salesforce, the HTTP Connector must be in Interactive Mode.
+To use these aliases on the Thank You page or to pass them to Salesforce, the HTTPS Connector must be enabled.

 Link to Download File